SabaaN/Expense-Tracker/README.md

 Interactive Dashboards: Gain insights into your spending habits and financial trends through interactive charts and graphs powered by Chart.js.

-Category Management: Organize your transactions by assigning them to specific categories for better expense tracking.
+Category Management: Organize your transactions by assigning them to specific categories for better expense tracking

 ## Technologies Used